oVirt/ovirt-site/source/develop/release-management/features/virt/coreos-ignition-support.md

 - This feature doesn't support all the `VM.initialization` properties, and we would certainly want to include some of them, without letting the admin specifying an ignition config:
   - authentication/ssh-authorized-keys: that would be simply a copy to an ignition config snippet
-  - hostname: this is already available in master, but a user still needs to define an igntion config in custom_script - https://gerrit.ovirt.org/#/c/100397/
+  - hostname: this is already available in master, but a user still needs to define an ignition config in custom_script - https://gerrit.ovirt.org/#/c/100397/
 - Network configuration which are currently cloud-init specific protocol will not work with ignition.
 Ignition simply manipulate the disk therefor the desired network state will be achieved through laying configuration files.